csula/cs203-fall-2014/README.md

 * `createBunchOfObjectsRecursively()` this function is considered a factory class that generates a container `BunchOfObjects` class
 * `drawBunchOfObjects()` this function 'visits' each of the objects contained in the `BunOfObject` class and call the object's native draw method (you'll need to implement this method)

-`App.java` is the main application
+`App.java` is the main application:

 1. Line 5: the factory method `createBunchOfObjectsRecursively`.
 You will need to modify this function so that it recursively creates nested square objects
 2. Line 10: this method visit all members of the `basket` and calls each member's `draw()` method
 3. Line 15: a `BunchOfObjects` generic container object that parameterizes `square` is created
 4. Line 17: optional print method

 Note that You will need to modify `Square.java`, `BunchOfObjects.java`, and `GeometricObject.java`.